CMU-Blockchain-Club/ethNode/spec.md

 We can deploy the node using [DAppNode](https://docs.dappnode.io/get-started/intro).

 ## ToDo
-Decide on assembly procedure and date.
+Decide on assembly procedure, software, and build date.